 D.C.
 Hayes developed modems for microcomputers in 1977 (along with defining a standard command convention known as AT-command).
 See here for details.
-The first known BBS was setup in December 1978 in Chicago.
+The first known BBS (electronic bulletin board system) was setup in December 1978 in Chicago.
 These devices allowed a point-to-point two-way digital communication between any computer (Commodore machines could “talk” to Apple machines, both in turn could “talk” to IBM machines, and vice versa).
 The communication was largely limited to standard ASCII character, but certain character sequences could get interpreted as color changes or cursor repositions (by using “escape sequences” defined by ANSI).

 Tones in the modem were used to “talk” to the phone line, to dial numbers, listen for rings, and establish a connection (CARRIER DETECTED).
 The connected systems then used a standard protocol to establish the maximum data-rate of that connection (baud rate).
 This is why often just after the initial connection, you may see some brief “garbage” on the screen: the machines are effectively asking “can you hear me now?” at different baud rates (or different parity-bit conventions).

-For home consumer modems, this standard was used until right around the turn of the century (1999/2000), but the peak was around 1996 where modems were reaching the peak of performance that could be achieved on classic analog lines (see here).
+For home consumer modems, this standard was used until right around the turn of the century (1999/2000), but the peak was around 1996 where modems were reaching top performance that could be achieved on classic analog copper lines (see here).
 Early internet providers would host hundreds of modems and phone lines, which were used to bridge those users onto the internet (via SLIP/PPP).
 I saw one of these rooms, with very extensive amounts of wiring, when the Florida Digital Turnpike was opening around 1995.

 The specific WiModem232 that I used is: